chuckcscccl/rustlr/appendix.md

 A parser generator for such "grammar" would not be able to even give a warning that something is wrong, because according to definition nothing can ever be wrong.
-It's like writing a program with a bunch of type errors and still have it compile and run, because someone has rigged a type system in which all programs are well-typed.
+It's like writing a program with a bunch of type errors and still have it compile and run, because the language considers them not errors but features.
 Nobody can ever be unhappy in a happy house.
 Such an approach is surely popular, however, because most programmers, in academia as well as industry, are only interested in "getting something to work."
 They are not as interested in something that "should not work."
+The difference
+strongly, statically typed programming languages and untyped scripting languages is a good analogy for the difference between LR-style parser generators and some other approaches.
+The later are easier to learn and use, especially if you only want to get something to work quickly, while the former has a steeper learning curve but offer long-term benefits.
+Rustlr is a parser generator for Rust programmers, so you should already know which side you're on.
-Programmars who write `S --> A* A*` do not deserve a working parser because they have not thought carefully as to what they really want.
+Programmers who write `S --> A* A*` do not deserve a working parser because they have not thought carefully as to what they really want.

 Given an ambiguous grammar, like most LR parser generators, Rustlr will at least give you a warning before applying any defaults.
 Sometimes defaults work correctly, like for the dangling-else problem.
 But as we've shown above, they do not always work.
-This is why we are so interested in more rigorous approaches to extend LR parsing.
-We are hopeful in our conjectures that delayed reductions will allow unambiguous grammars to be more compositional, that is to say, more easy to use.
+This is why we are interested in more rigorous approaches to extend LR parsing.
+We are hopeful in our conjecture that delayed reductions will allow unambiguous grammars to be more compositional, that is to say, more easy to use.